-The Illustrated Corvette Series “First” continuities with a look back at the FIRST production Sting Ray.
+The Illustrated Corvette Series “First” continues with a look back at the FIRST production Sting Ray.

 A few years ago, someone created a series of Chevrolet billboards using classic, iconic images of some of the most popular Chevrolet cars.
 Naturally, there were several layouts featuring Corvettes.
 While this is a totally biased opinion, I think the above “The Original American Idol” is the best.
 Four words sum it up perfectly and the back end of the one and only, split-window coupe says a thousand words.